 The UN has successfully managed to draw the world’s attention to the global problem, and its endorsement of a member-wide declaration is a revolutionary call to action.

-Leaders are expected to pledge £606 million to fund development of vital new antibiotics, but they’re also vowing to regulate the sales of antimicrobial medicine, and educate professionals and the public about the growing danger of superbugs.
+Leaders are expected to pledge £606 million to fund the development of vital new antibiotics, but they’re also vowing to regulate the sales of antimicrobial medicine, and educate professionals and the public about the growing danger of superbugs.

-To fully implement this plan of action, Professor Davies has called for a collaborative effort, and a dedication from ‘governments, the pharmaceutical industry, health professionals and the agricultural sector to follow through on their commitments to save modern medicine.’
+To fully implement this plan of action, Professor Davies has called for a collaborative effort, and dedication from ‘governments, the pharmaceutical industry, health professionals and the agricultural sector to follow through on their commitments to save modern medicine.’

 As healthcare providers, it’s essential for the present and future safety of patients that you don’t create an environment for superbugs to thrive in.